How to Manage Microsoft Licensing in Certero

 4. Upload the MLS file.

 5. Review the import results.
-Transactions marked as Invalid indicate unrecognized part numbers.
-This may be a temporary gap in the Certero catalog (Microsoft frequently releases new numbers) or a product that is no longer licensable.
+Transactions marked as Invalid indicate unrecognised part numbers.
+This may be a temporary gap in Certero's catalogue (Microsoft frequently releases new numbers) or a product that is no longer licensable.

-6. For unrecognized part numbers, raise a Customer Center ticket to request additions.
+6. For unrecognised part numbers, raise a Customer Center ticket to request additions.

-After import, verify that the entitlement results in Certero match your expectations.
-Microsoft License Statements are not always accurate.
+After import, verify that the entitlement results match your expectations.
+Microsoft Licence Statements are not always accurate.

-If you use Zones to create license pools, select the required Zone before importing.
+If you use Zones to create licence pools, select the required Zone before importing.

 4. Manage Client Operating System compliance